nc-ateam/sb-fe/README.md

 ### Prerequisites

-To run the app, you will need an `iOS 11+` device, there is currently no support for android devices.
+To run the app, you will need an `iOS 11+` device.
+There is currently no support for android devices.

 You will need to install the `expo` app from the iOS App Store.